ameli/imate/docs/source/tutorials/gpu.rst

 * ``--gres=gpu:1`` requests one GPU device on the node.
 * ``--ntasks 2`` requests two parallel CPU threads on the node.
 * ``-t 2:00:00`` requests a two-hour session.
-* ``--pty bash`` starts a BASH shell.
+* ``--pty Bash`` starts a Bash shell.
 * ``-i`` redirects std input to the user's terminal for interactive use.

-See `list of options of srun <https://slurm.schedmd.com/srun.html>`_ for details.
+See the list of `options of srun <https://slurm.schedmd.com/srun.html>`_ for details.
 As an other example, to request a GPU node named ``savio2_1080ti`` with 4 GPU devices and 8 CPU threads for 10 hours, run

 ::

-    srun -A fc_biome -p savio2_1080ti --gres=gpu:4 --ntasks 8 -t 10:00:00 --pty bash -i
+    srun -A fc_biome -p savio2_1080ti --gres=gpu:4 --ntasks 8 -t 10:00:00 --pty Bash -i

 .. note::